 There are numerous ways of preventing blisters.
 Below are some tips on how to avoid blisters.

 - Apply a generous amount of talc on your feet to help reduce and absorb moisture levels.

 - Avoid direct sunlight.
 You may take medication which can cause photosensitivity.
 By avoiding sunlight, your chances of blistering in the heat will be decreased.

 - Make sure you wear well-fitted shoes that are comfortable to avert friction on the foot.

 - To further reduce friction, wear socks that will absorb sweat.

 How can blisters be treated?

 It is wise to leave blisters as they are, do not attempt to pop them.
-Blisters assist in protecting the underlying skin; therefore, breaking the skin is an open invitation to infection.
+They assist in protecting the underlying skin; therefore, breaking the skin is an open invitation to infection.

 It would be ideal to cover your blisters with a dressing or plaster and wait for them to heal completely.
-You can purchase blister plasters, however, you must be extremely careful as if they are removed too early it can result in pulling the skin away with the plaster.
-If your blister does burst you should clean it with a saline solution and dress as above.
+You can purchase plasters, however, you must be extremely careful as if they are removed too early it can result in pulling the skin away with the plaster.
+If it does burst you should clean it with a saline solution and dress as above.

-Finally, if your blister is particularly large and painful, it is always best to consult with a podiatrist.
+Finally, if it is particularly large and painful, it is always best to consult with a podiatrist.
 We are able to lance and drain it properly and provide further aftercare advice.
 If you need any assistance with a stubborn blister, contact us today.